 Statutes of limitation.
 Oppose attempts to amend current law to extend statutes of limitations or timetables for filing a lawsuit.

-Improved Transportation Systems: Support improved highways, ports of entry and other infrastructure, as well as public transit, that facilitates trade, increases the effective flow of freight and services, promotes tourism and increases public safety if these improvements can improve economic opportunity and productivity throughout all regions of the state.
+Improved Transportation Systems.
+Support all modes of transportation such as improved highways, ports of entry and other infrastructure, as well as public transit, that facilitates trade, increases the effective flow of freight and services, promotes tourism and increases public safety if these improvements can improve economic opportunity and productivity throughout all regions of the state.

 Ongoing Projects.
 Support the use of additional state or federal funding for completing projects already underway.